redhat-cip/software-factory/docs/testing.rst

  - jobs/projects.yaml (JJB)
  - zuul/projects.yaml (Zuul)

-The other files may be modified by an update of Software Factory and *shouldn't be modified manually*.
+The other files may be modified by an upgrade of Software Factory and *shouldn't be modified manually*.

-Edit jobs/projects.yaml to define your project and the related job, e.g., to get the project "sfstack" created with 2 jobs on Jenkins:
+Edit jobs/projects.yaml to define jobs for your project. e.g., to get the project "sfstack" created with 2 jobs on Jenkins:

 .. code-block:: yaml